CNAG-Biomedical-Informatics/convert-pheno/docs/cdisc-odm.md

     convert-pheno -icdisc cdisc.xml --redcap-dictionary dictionary.csv --mapping-file mapping.yaml -obff individuals.json
     ```
     !!!
 Warning "About other CDISC data exchange standars"
-        We are currently exploring [Dataset-XML](https://www.cdisc.org/standards/data-exchange/dataset-xml) (extension of ODM-XML) and the new [Dataset-JSON](https://wiki.cdisc.org/display/ODM2/Dataset-JSON) formats.
-The idea is to support them in the future.
+        We are aware of the [Dataset-XML](https://www.cdisc.org/standards/data-exchange/dataset-xml) format (an extension of ODM-XML) and the emerging [Dataset-JSON](https://wiki.cdisc.org/display/ODM2/Dataset-JSON) specification.
+While we do not currently support them, we are following their development with interest.